Paired Elements for Leaders

 academy

-Investment and Score, two of the 16 Elements in the Act Pillar of the Human Achievement Process, have powerful, synergistic characteristics.
+Investment and Score, two of the 16 Elements in the Act Pillar of the Human Achievement Process, can work together in highly synergistic ways that can lead maximizing employee and team investment, while maintaining engagement and satisfaction.

 INTRODUCTION